 Inserting Images in FrameMaker

 Before you insert images into Adobe FrameMaker source documents you plan to use to generate output, review image considerations.
-For more information, see “Working with Images in FrameMaker” on page 94.
+For more information, see “Working with Images in FrameMaker”.

 When you insert images into Adobe FrameMaker source documents, insert the image into an anchored frame.
 The anchored frame allows you to specify the image alignment and position.
 For more information about anchored frame options, see the Adobe FrameMaker documentation.